Little Munden

 The parish also includes the settlements of Dane End, Green End, Haultwick and Potter's Green.

 The Parish Church of All Saints is Grade I listed and was restored in the 19th century.
 There are 36 listed buildings in Little Munden.

 Little Munden was recorded in the Domesday Book as Mundane.
 The manor was held by Lewin before 1086.

+It is surrounded by farmland, which does contain some livestock which is a sight for people to enjoy while they visit.

+Little Munden Cricket Club is the parish’s only sport team and play at Green End.
+The Club was established in 1860 and in the early 20th century fielded four teams.
+The Clubs pavilion was build in 1922 and remains mostly original.
+The club currently has a Saturday Team who play in the Herts and Essex Borders League as well as friendlies.